aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/high-holy-days/yom-kippur/selihah-by-ibn-ghayyat-11th-century.html.md

 <html>
 <head></head>
 <body>
-Title: סליחה מר׳ יצחק אבן גיאת | Seliḥah by Yitsḥak ben Yehudah Ibn Ghayyat (ca. 11th century) translated by Reb Zalman Schachter-Shalomi z"l<br />
+Title: סליחה מר׳ יצחק אבן גיאת | Seliḥah by Yitsḥaq ben Yehudah Ibn Ghayyat (ca. 11th century) translated by Reb Zalman Schachter-Shalomi z"l<br />
 Primary contributor: zalman.schachter-shalomi<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=17543">http://opensiddur.org/?p=17543</a>
 <p />
 <hr />

-The following love poem is one of the Selihot recited between Rosh Hashanah and Yom Kippur.
+The following love poem is one of the Seliḥot recited between Rosh Hashanah and Yom Kippur.
 Ibn Gayat (1038 – 1089) was not timid about using the most intimate symbols in asking God to become reconciled with us.

 <hr />